Koha-Community/kohadocs/source/serials.rst

    patrons who subscribe to updates on this serial via the OPAC.

-   -  For this option to appear you need to make sure that you have a Routing list notice set up in the :ref:`Notices Tool <notices-&-slips-label>`
+   -  For this option to appear you need to make sure that you have a Routing list notice set up in the :ref:`Notices Tool <notices-and-slips-label>`

 -  'Location' is for the shelving location

 -  The 'Grace period' is the number of days before an issue is automatically moved from 'Expected' status to 'Late'.
-   This mechanism requires that the :ref:`SerialsUpdate.pl cron job <serials-update-label>` is set up to run regularly.
+   This mechanism requires that the :ref:`SerialsUpdate.pl cron job <cron-serials-update-label>` is set up to run regularly.

 -  The Staff and OPAC display options allow you to control how many issues appear by default on bibliographic records in the Staff Client